 Cities can model effective action in their own building portfolios

-Today, the Community Strategic Energy Management project has moved beyond pilots and is open to any municipality, school district, state government, or other public entity looking for ways to lead by example and save taxpayers money with lower energy expenses.
-NBI can assist with not only analytics and Strategic Energy Management planning, but with implementation, ongoing monitoring, and financing strategies.
+Today, the Public Buildings Portfolio Management (formerly Community Strategic Energy Management) project has moved beyond pilots and is open to any municipality, school district, state government, or other public entity looking for ways to lead by example and save taxpayers money with lower energy expenses.
+NBI can assist with not only analytics and planning, but with implementation, ongoing monitoring, and financing strategies.

 - Contact Alexi Miller, NBI senior program manager, at [email protected] to learn more.